realnc/qtads/INSTALL.md

 on the download page.
 If you still want to build QTads yourself from source, read on.

+# Dependencies

+For QTads to build correctly, you will need to have the Qt5 libraries along with their development headers/tools installed.
+You need at least Qt 5.5.

+If audio support is enabled, you'll also need:

+    SDL 2
+    libsndfile
+    libfluidsynth (version 2.x)
+    libvorbisfile
+    libmpg123

+Most Linux distributions provide the development versions in packages that have "-dev" appended to the package name.

+# Building

 QTads uses qmake as its build system.
 To build it:

     cd <directory where you unpacked the QTads sources>